Is Project Pandora Safe?

 What Is Project Pandora?

-Project Pandora is a AI tool in the ai category.
-Local self-evolving AI agent with memory, tools, and voice.
+Project Pandora is a software tool in the ai category: Local self-evolving AI agent with memory, tools, and voice..
+It has 1 GitHub stars.
+Nerq Trust Score: 62/100 (C).

 How Nerq Assesses Project Pandora's Safety